-Feeling safe, stable and secure is central to your health and wellbeing.
-How safe you feel at home and in your neighbourhood can influence your social habits and feeling of freedom.
-When we feel safe, we are able to more easily relax and recover, do the things which comfort us, or focus on the work or study we need to do to help ensure our stability.
+Feeling safe, stable, and secure is central to our health and wellbeing.
+How safe we feel at home and in our neighbourhood can influence our social habits and feeling of freedom.
+When we feel safe, we find it easier to relax, do all the things that comfort us, and focus on the work or study we need to do to help ensure our stability.

-Home is where you might spend a large amount of time, and so it is where it’s most important to feel secure and safe.
+Home is where you might spend a large amount of time, so it is important to feel secure and safe there.
 Connecting with the community in which you live is also important.
-Taking part in social events or group exercise, and even going for a walk can add to your feelings of stability and social and mental wellbeing.
+Taking part in social events or group exercise, or even going for a walk can add to your feeling of stability.

-Many factors can influence your sense of security, whether financial, physical, or in the workplace.
-Trust, having supportive company like friends or family, and job security are all strongly linked with wellbeing.
+Many factors can influence your sense of security – whether financial, physical, or in the workplace.
+Trust, job security, and having supportive friends and family are all strongly linked with wellbeing.

 Take a look at the resources below, or read our pages on financial safety, neighbourhoods, and home and housing.